TrueSparrowSystems/slackmin/README.md

 #### Part 4
 On submission of the modal, the hidden parameters are obtained in the view submission payload, which is parsed and parameters are assigned to `req.decodedParams` by our Interactive Component Middlewares.

+## Contribution
+We welcome more helping hands to make Slackmin better.
+Feel free to report issues, raise PRs for fixes & enhancements.

-Built with :heart: by PLG Works
+<p align="left">Built with :heart: by <a href="https://plgworks.com/" target="_blank">PLG Works</a></p>